Robert Palmer

 Robert Allen Palmer (19 January 1949 – 26 September 2003) was an English singer and songwriter.
-He was known for his powerful, soulful voice and sartorial elegance, and for his stylistic explorations, combining soul, funk, jazz, rock, pop, reggae, and blues.
-While his "four-decade career incorporated every genre of music", Palmer is best known "for the pounding rock-soul classic, 'Addicted to Love', and its accompanying video, which came to epitomise the glamour and excesses of the 1980s."
+He was known for his powerful and soulful voice, sartorial elegance and stylistic explorations, combining soul, funk, jazz, rock, pop, reggae and blues.
+His 1985 song "Addicted to Love" and its accompanying video came to "epitomise the glamour and excesses of the 1980s".

-Having started in the music industry in the 1960s, including a spell with Vinegar Joe, he found success in the 1980s, both in his solo career and with the Power Station, scoring Top 10 hits in the United Kingdom and the United States.
+Having begun in the music industry in the 1960s, Palmer had a spell with Vinegar Joe in the 1970s and then found success in the 1980s.
+It came both in his solo career and with the Power Station, scoring Top 10 hits in the United Kingdom and the United States.
 Three of his hit singles, including "Addicted to Love", featured music videos directed by British fashion photographer Terence Donovan.

 Palmer received a number of awards throughout his career, including two Grammy Awards for Best Male Rock Vocal Performance and an MTV Video Music Award.
-He was also nominated by the Brit Award for Best British Male Solo Artist.
-He died at age 54, following a heart attack.
+He was also nominated for the Brit Award for British Male Solo Artist in both 1987 and 1989.
+He died at the age of 54 from a heart attack.